Anilturaga/Battleship/README.md

 Feel free to use any and all of this repository.

-**Battleship-game** is pretty much recreation of the iconic(not really) battle scene where they use tsunami buoys to track aliens(bad guys?) and kill them using nothing but their wits and VL-ASROC missiles (Yes, I looked it up) .
+**JPJ** is pretty much recreation of the iconic(not really) battle scene where they use tsunami buoys to track aliens(bad guys?) and kill them using nothing but their wits and VL-ASROC missiles (Yes, I looked it up) .

 ## Files